 Our society puts a lot of focus on the wedding day.
-Many couples spend hours upon hours in wedding preparation considering where they will marry, who will come, what color the flowers will be, tasting food, contemplating wedding favors…the list can go on and on.
-Many couples spend big dollars planning the perfect day, the beginning of the rest of their lives together.
+Many couples spend countless hours on wedding preparation considering where they will marry, who will come, what color the flowers will be, tasting food, contemplating wedding favors and other touches that they believe will make this day special.
+It’s common to spend large sums of money to make it happen.

 - Life can be hard.